 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Chairman.
-The power poles for the project with the contract that we just signed; the contractors will do the scoping of the project and its now in the planning process, so the scoping is starting to be done.
+For the power poles, with the contract that we just signed; the contractors will do the scoping of the project now that it is in the planning process, so the scoping has begun.
 They have to measure the depth of the water.
 There will be a number of things like that happening as the work progresses.